 I bring a Jetboil Zip Stove with me for boiling water and making coffee.
 You can go with the cheapy $20 camp stove that attaches to the fuel cans, but they take a little longer and don’t work as well in the wind.
 I love my Jetboil.

-I’ve been bringing my MSR Dromedary Bag for carrying water, but am thinking about changing to a collapsible nalgene bottle instead.
+I’ve brought my MSR Dromedary Bag for carrying water, but I have switched to using Nalgene bottle instead.
 The MSR bag works great, but gives a plastic taste to the water.
-It’s fine for brushing your teeth or washing up, but for drinking water I’ve heard the same reports as my experience about the funny taste.
+It’s fine for brushing your teeth or washing up, but for drinking water, I’ve heard the same reports as my experience about the funny taste.
+A collapsible Nalgene bottle would work the same in order to save space.

 When cooking, setting up your tent, and doing things at night, a LED headlight is a big help.